 Lending has been common for thousands of years.
 Credit allowed merchants to travel long distances to find buyers for commodities.
 Currencies appeared as a form of debt - every coin is the promise of value in relation to a real object.
 Then, wealthy individuals around the Mediterranean began lending and demanding interest - an extra amount as a rent for the service and risk of lending.
 Money-lending has the peculiar effect of alienating people from expecting equality from those in their community with better fortunes.
 Money-lending puts the burden onto those with the least wealth to find ways to increase their yield enough not only to survive - which they were struggling to do before - but to repay a loan and its interest to those who had surplus wealth to lend in the first place.
 Some cultures saw this led to increasing inequality and exploitation of the less fortunate and outlawed charging interest or ‘usury’, which is still haram according to the Koran, but others did not.

 Inequality did increase.
 The wealthy bought better land and found ways to justify the imbalance.
 In times of war or crisis when communities need quick access to wealth, the rich would compete to be ‘protectors’ and were rewarded with honour, state contracts and political access that often made them even richer.
 This made a virtue of the wealth gap and many slowly became used to class and family divisions.
 Meanwhile, others could not pay their debts and became debt-slaves.
 In some places, those in debt slavery threatened to outnumber the ‘free’ people and there was the risk of revolution.
 Some executives declared debt forgiveness and redistributed the land.
 Sumerian rulers called wiping the slate clean like this, Ama-gi - 'return to the mother'.
 To many Jewish communities, and in the Bible, it is called 'Jubilee'.
 Other powers fought against popular uprisings for debt cancellation and championed the continued enrichment of a land-owning minority, Julius Caesar was one of these.
-Debt bondage continues today, Alaa Abd El Fattah remarked that in 2021 “a very very massive number” in Egyptian prisons is there for debt.
+Debt bondage continues today, Alaa Abd El Fattah remarked that in 2021 “a very very massive number” (from You have Not Yet Been Defeated, 2022) in Egyptian prisons is there for debt.

 Religions changed, culture changed, conflicts carried on and finance continued its rise to power in Europe.
 A little over 600 years ago, private creditors financed the raids on what was later called South America expecting windfall interest - it was joked that the Portuguese ships that sailed to Brazil belonged to English creditors - and the wealthy developed a genocidal global market for abducting and using humans as chattel slaves.